 - Hit Enter to run

-- Lastly, close the Command Prompt and reboot PC.
+- Lastly, close the Command Prompt and reboot the PC.

 Fix 2: Use Automatic Repair to Resolve UEFI Boot Issues on Windows 10

-If using diskpart didn’t get your work done and you are still incapable to boot your Windows 10 computer, then try the Automatic Repair.
+If using diskpart didn’t get your work done and you can still boot your Windows 10 computer, then try the Automatic Repair.
 Automatic Repair is a Windows 10 inbuilt utility that users apply to fix normal Windows errors.

 This might help you to fix the UEFI boot issue on the Windows 10 computer and is also a less complex way to deal with this issue.